 Jennifer Louis-Jacques, MD, MPH Jennifer Louis-Jacques, MD, MPH, is an Attending Physician with Adolescent Medicine Services and Director of the Adolescent Medicine Residency Program at Children's Hospital of Philadelphia.
 Locations: Main Campus; Karabots Pediatric Care Center, West Philadelphia Phone: 215-590-3537 Education and Training Medical SchoolMD - New York University School of Medicine, New York, NY InternshipPediatrics - Morgan Stanley Children's Hospital of New York, Columbia, NY ResidencyPediatrics - Morgan Stanley Children's Hospital of New York, Columbia, NY Board CertificationPediatricsGraduate DegreeMPH - Columbia Mailman School of Public Health, New York, NY Titles and Academic Titles PediatricianAssistant Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania Departments and Services Adolescent MedicineGender and Sexuality Development Clinic Publications Papers2013 Louis-Jacques J. Knight Jr, Sherritt L, Van Hok S and Harris SK: Do Risky Friends Changes the Efficacy of a Primary Care Brief Intervention for Adolescent Alcohol Use?
 J. Adolsc Health; November 2013.
 Notes: pii: S1054-139X(13)00510-7. doi: 10.1016/j.jadohealth.2013.09.012.
 BooksChapters 2011 Louis-Jacques J.: Deja review: Pediatrics Chapter 13-Endocrinooy.
 In B.T.
 Davey, Deja Review: Pediatrics.
 New York: McGraw Hill, Second Edition: 87-199, 2011.
 Louis-Jacques J.: Deja review: Pediatrics Chapter 4-Endocrinooy.
 In B.T.
 Davey, Deja Review: Pediatrics.
 New York: McGraw Hill, Second Edition: 47-57, 2011.
 Louis-Jacques J. and Samples C.: Caring for Teens with Chronic Illness: Risky Business Curr.
 Opin.
 Pediatr.
 (23(4)), 367-372, 2011.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.